ashwinvis/phd-thesis/chapter_00_0_intro.md

 @Lindborg1999 contains a detailed review of the above and other hypotheses, proposed in the light of the @nastrom_kinetic_1984 results, along with a discussion of their pros and cons.
-The two-dimensional turbulence interpretation can be questioned since it would require an small-scale energy source of \order{1} km, where the mesoscale to microscale transition is observed [@vinnichenko_kinetic_1970].
+The two-dimensional turbulence interpretation can be questioned since it would require a small-scale energy source at \order{1} km, where the mesoscale to microscale transition is observed [@vinnichenko_kinetic_1970].
 However, at this scale three-dimensional motions are dominant.
 To reconcile the inverse energy cascade hypothesis with the observed